nestdotland/nest/.github/ISSUE_TEMPLATE/bug_report.md

 Someone will read your bug report, and maybe will be able to help you, but it’s unlikely that it will get much attention from the team.
-Eventually, the issue will likely get closed in favor of issues that have this template.
+Eventually, the issue will likely get closed in favor of issues that follow this template.
 Please provide all the info requested in this template.

 Please remember that:

   * The person fixing the bug would have to figure out these details anyway.
 Please be respectful of their time.
   * You might figure out the issues yourself as you work on extracting these details.
-  * If you list multiple bugs/concerns in this one issue, it makes it hrd to track the progress.
+  * If you list multiple bugs/concerns in this one issue, it makes it hard to track the progress.
   * If you open an issue that has many duplicates, the triager may close your issue.
-  * If yuo file something completely blank in the body, the triager may close your issue without further explanation or engagement.
+  * If you fill something completely blank in the body, the triager may close your issue without further explanation or engagement.

 -->

-## 🐛 Bug Report
+# 🐛 Bug Report

 <!-- A clear and concise description of what the bug is -->